-The responsibility for conserving biodiversity is shared across the landscape.
-BC's network of parks and protected areas plays a key role in maintaining habitat for a variety of species, as do conservation practices used on Crown lands.
-Individual farms and ranches play an important role in retaining and enhancing biodiversity, but the power to make a difference increases by working collaboratively with other producers, community members, and organizations.
+A hedgerow connecting two forest patches.
+PHOTO: HUGH VENABLES make a difference increases by working collaboratively with other producers, community members, and organizations.
 There are numerous coordinated efforts underway in BC to conserve habitat and protect biodiversity.
 Some are driven by government; others are driven by stewardship groups in which agricultural producers have key roles.
 The following are examples of regional and landscape-scale biodiversity conservation initiatives that rely, in part on the agriculture community to achieve their goals: